Subway Squawkers, which is actually a co-production by a Yankee Fan, Lisa Swan, and a Met fan, Jon Lewin.

 Buck guided the Yankees through a difficult rebuilding season in 1992, and then in '93 guided them to first place in the American League Eastern Division in September, before falling off and seeing the Toronto Blue Jays go all the way.
 In '94, he had the Yankees sitting on top, 6 1/2 games ahead of the Baltimore Orioles and with the best record in the AL, when the Strike hit.
 In '95, despite all kinds of difficulties, he got them to the AL's Wild Card, before losing a thrilling, but ultimately gut-wrenching, Division Series to the Seattle Mariners.

 That was the last turning point: George Steinbrenner, as he so often did, decided to pressure his manager by telling him to fire a coach or two.
 Showalter refused.
-George said either they go with you, or they go without you.
+George said either they go with you, or they go without you; but, either way, they go.
 Buck quit, and was hired as the all-purpose guy (field manager, general manger, director of scouting, you name it) for the startup Arizona Diamondbacks.

 Buck moved on to the Texas Rangers, where he won nothing.
 He went into the ESPN studio, and then, last season, was hired to manage the Orioles.
 The O's had the worst record in baseball at the time, 32-73.
 That's a 113-loss pace.
 Buck turned them around: They went 34-23 the rest of the way, a 97-win pace.

 Does Buck know baseball?
-Well...
+Well... sort of.
 This is his 4th team.
-He made the first 2 winners, but not champions.
+He made the 1st 2 winners, but not champions.

 And would he have agreed, once Tony Fernandez got hurt in spring training, to make Derek Jeter the starting shortstop?
 Maybe... but maybe not.